The 6 best thin pillows - editor-approved for perfect sleep

 How we tested the best thin pillows

 • Value-for-money: Finally, one of the most important parts of any new purchase is whether it's worth the money or not.
-Everyone has their own budget, but no one wants to pay over the odds for something that just isn't worth the price.
-In our assessments of the best thin pillows, we've considered whether higher-price pillows are worth the splurge, whether lower-price options are good enough quality to recommend – and whether they're actually a steal for the price.
+Everyone has their budget, but no one wants to pay over the odds for something that just isn't worth the price.
+In my assessments of the best thin pillows, we've considered whether higher-price pillows are worth the splurge, whether lower-price options are good enough quality to recommend – and whether they're actually a steal for the price.

 What to consider when choosing between the best thin pillows